 Accessories To Elevate Your Outfit

-The Shoes – Patent or pumps?
+The Shoes – Patent or Pumps?

 Black Tie Optional

-Creative Black Tie
+‘Creative’ Black Tie

-“Black Tie is definitely not what it used to be.
-50-odd years ago, if you weren’t wearing a tuxedo (white tie included) and opera pumps, you’d likely be denied entry to your event,” explains menswear specialist Steve Calder of Informale.
-“These days, you can get away with adding colour and pattern and making it your own.”
+“50-odd years ago, if you weren’t wearing a tuxedo and opera pumps, you’d likely be denied entry to whatever event you were attending.
+These days, you can get away with adding colour and pattern — making things your own.”